keithledgerwood/WICLab-guide/003-bamboohr.md

 8. Click **Save**.

-# Add/Hire a new employee to BambooHR
+# Add/Hire a new employee to BambooHR (joiner flow)

 1. In the Lab environment, click **Launch** BambooHR.